lbdl/ZORG/packages/contracts/scripts/README.md

 Utility scripts for development

-`filter-error`          : awkscript to cut down noise when running `filter-warnings`       : awkscript to cut down noise when g
+`filter-error`          : awkscript to cut down noise when running
+- eg: `sozo test | ./scripts/utils/filter-error` : will just show errors
+`filter-warnings`       : awkscript to cut down noise when running
+- eg: `sozo test | ./scripts/utils/filter-warnings` : will filter the warnings (which can be a lot)

 to use:
 ```sh